mikesir87/docker-summit-19-docker-app-workshop/exercise4/README.md

 Remember that `docker app render` can render a compose file.
 The Docker Compose command can read a compose file from stdin, so we can pipe the two commands together.

+1. Push the Docker App so we can use it now.

+    ```bash
+    # Remember to swap out `mikesir87` with your username
+    $ docker app push -t mikesir87/voting-app.dockerapp
+    ```

-1. On **node1**, spin up the application stack using Docker Compose.
+2. On **node1**, spin up the application stack using Docker Compose.
 Remember to disable the `vote` service when rendering the app.

-    ```console
+    ```bash
+    # Remember to swap out `mikesir87` with your username
-    $ docker app render -s vote.enabled=false | docker-compose -f - up -d
+    $ docker app render mikesir87/voting-app.dockerapp -s vote.enabled=false | docker-compose -f - up -d
     ```

     The `-f -` flag in the compose command uses the compose file coming from stdin.
 You should see all but the `vote` service startup.